-Sajida Foundation with the vision of “Health, Happiness & Dignity for All” has collaborated with Autism Recovery Network (ARN) to setup a centre in Dhaka, Bangladesh to provide world-class interventions for children with special needs.
+SAJIDA Foundation with the vision of “Health, Happiness & Dignity for All” has collaborated with Autism Recovery Network (ARN) has setup a centre in Dhaka, Bangladesh to provide world-class interventions for children with special needs.
 Behaviour (ABA-VB) therapy service provider in Asia for children with Autistic Spectrum Disorders (ASD) or without formal diagnosis, including neurotypical children.

 “To meet the needs of children with autism, their families and carers by providing ABA-VB Therapy and Social Thinking Programs which are personal, professional & innovative”.